 Everything she does now are things on the ‘inside’.
 She rediscovered cooking and baking and art, writing and crafts.
 She got back to exercising – but only when and if she chooses to.
 More and more, she does things just cuz she can.

 Her animal friends love it.
-Her dog, Maisy, comes to her often wanting to play, so she does.
+Her dog comes to her often wanting to play, so she does.
 They go for walks of indeterminate lengths almost every day.
 And there are her two cats, as different in personality as possible, though they are brother and sister from the same litter.
-Lila is mischievous and playful.
+The female is mischievous and playful.
 She knocks things down on purpose.
-And carried things off throughout the day.
+And carries things off to hide throughout the day.
 Sometimes she buries them in places hard to find.
 Needless to say, she requires some looking after.
-And Tigger requires lots and lots of belly rubs.
+And the male cat requires lots and lots of belly rubs.
 So she incorporates all this into her days now.
 Just cuz she can.

 She used to think she had to be ‘on’ all the time.
 Out there, living her life among people.
 Involved and interacting and socializing and living busy and stressed.
 That’s normal, isn’t it?
 That’s what we’re supposed to do, right?
 No, she thinks now.
 No, not at all.
 Thinking about all this, she’s realized her life’s on the inside.
 And it’s not so bad in there.
 She likes it.
 A lot.